Thomas A. Dickinson

 After graduating in 1980 with honors from the University of Texas at Austin with a BBA in Finance, Mr. Dickinson worked for seven years as owner and operator of an oil & gas land leasing company before attending law school.
-In addition to his law practice, Mr. Dickinson has actively participated as a principal in a number of businesses over the last fifteen years.
+In addition to his law practice, Mr. Dickinson has actively participated as a principal in a number of businesses over the last 28 years.
 These endeavors have provided him with valuable insight and perspective on the problems faced by businesses in general.

 Mr. Dickinson graduated Magna Cum Laude from the University of Houston Law Center in 1990.
 He served as Executive Editor of the Houston Law Review in 1989 and graduated Order of the Coif.
 Before that he graduated with honors from the University of Texas at Austin in 1980 with a BBA in Finance.

 Mr. Dickinson is a member of the Texas Bar.
 He is licensed to practice in all Texas State Courts, as well as, the United States District Courts for the Southern and Western Districts of Texas and the United States Firth Circuit Court of Appeals.